 Lower Body Guides' Pick

 4 UNDERWEAR: Non-cotton briefs or boxers.

-2 HARD SHELL PANT: A high-quality, waterproof pant.
+2 RAIN PANT (HARD SHELL): A high-quality, waterproof pant.
 Full-length side zippers are required for facilitating quick clothing adjustments over boots.

 LIGHT WEIGHT TREKKING PANT: A lightweight, synthetic pair of pants is a good option for the approach trek when hiking at lower altitudes and in warm conditions.
 These pants have no insulation, are typically made of thin nylon, and commonly feature zippers to convert between pants and shorts.